 5.8 BLOCK 7 - TIME HISTORY DATA

-SHEAR7 now includes an optional stress, displacement and curvature time history output option.
-The output is stress versus time, displacement versus time and curvature versus time for each node in the modeled structure.
+SHEAR7 now includes an optional stress history output option.
+The output is stress versus time for each node in the modeled structure.
 This information can be post-processed into a loading histogram, for inclusion in external fatigue calculations.
-Calculation of time histories does not include the conservative Rayleigh assumption.